AlbertSanIza/shipments-match-cli/README.md

 ## Example

-If provided a driver file with `Daniel Davidson` on one line and an address file with `44 Fake Dr., San Diego, CA 92122` on a line, that pairing’s suitability score would be `9`
+If provided a driver file with `Daniel Davidson` on one line and an address file with `44 Fake Dr., San Diego, CA 92122` on one line, the pairing’s suitability score between those two would be `9`.

 ## Solution

-I will try to solve `44 Fake Dr., San Diego, CA 92122` in a few different ways that came to my mind because the example does not specify how much of the destination string we are actually using, or if special characters are being considered.
+I will try to solve `44 Fake Dr., San Diego, CA 92122` in a few different ways, because the example does not specify how much of the destination string we are actually using, or if special characters are being considered.
 Here are my possible inputs:

 | Input | Destination                        |
 | ----- | ---------------------------------- |